seoninja13/react-win-dir/README.md

 This project follows a pyramid documentation structure with this README as the single entry point.
 All documentation is organized hierarchically in the `Docs` directory.

+### Project Operations Framework

+This project uses a **Dual Operational Framework** with Linear MCP and Sequential Thinking MCP servers for enhanced project management and workflow automation.
+For complete details on how our team operates, see the [Project Operations Manual](./Docs/project-operations-manual.md).

 ### New Developers

 If you're new to the project, start by reading the [Getting Started for New Developers](./Docs/onboarding/getting-started-for-new-developers.md) guide.
 This document provides a comprehensive overview of the project structure, priority system, and development workflow.